East Bakersfield High School

 East Bakersfield High School is a 9-12 high school located in Bakersfield, CA.

-Built in 1938, EBHS, commonly called "East" or "EB", is the second oldest high school in Bakersfield after Bakersfield High School.
+Built in 1938, EBHS, commonly called "East High", "East" or, less frequently, "EB", is the second oldest high school in Bakersfield after Bakersfield High School.

 Athletics

 EBHS sports teams are called the Blades, and have their home games on campus.
-The Blades participate in the Southeast Yosemite League (Div.
-II, CIF Central Section) and have Varsity, JV and Frosh/Soph teams.
+The Blades participate in the South Yosemite Mountain League CIF Central Section and have Varsity, JV and Frosh/Soph teams.
 Below are all the sports that EBHS participates in and their respective seasons: